joeappleton18/cda401/sessions/session10/exercise.md

 - To start with, we'll make the first choice in our head.
 The second choice will be maid by clicking

 - For each of the door click functions check if that door equals the prize door.
 If it does display the car image otherwise display the goat.
+For example, `if(prize_door == door1)`  will return true if `door1` is the randomly chosen door.

 - Choose a way to notify if the use has won or lost